julia-weppler-1/EagleApps/README.md

 <img width="1440" alt="EagleApps Major Select" src="https://github.com/user-attachments/assets/0e97bf51-1dc1-42ef-8492-d69f3bf59104">

-If they are a returninjg user, they will instead be brought to the landing page.
+If they are a returning user, they will instead be brought to the landing page.
 If they already have courses in their plan, they will see their credit progress.

 <img width="1440" alt="EagleApps Progress" src="https://github.com/user-attachments/assets/fa0c9bc8-5e20-4f9b-a3f9-39eea7fbba46">